Oatlands House, Parramatta 1833-40

 1857

-* 2 August: Death of James Bettington.
-His James Brindley the Second, inherits Oatlands House in 1857.
+* 2 August: Death of James Bettington takes place in England.
+His son James Brindley the Second, inherits Oatlands House.
 Obituary notice, Sydney Herald, 20 October:

 On the 2nd August, at his residence, No. 4, Osbourne-place, Plymouth, James Brindley Bettington, Esq., late of Oatlands, Parramatta, aged 61 years.